govfresh/govfresh.github.io/_posts/2022-03-16-nsf-pathways-to-enable-open-source-ecosystems.md

   - Open
 ---

-The National Science Foundation wants proposals to support a new agnecy program "to harness the power of open-source development for the creation of new technology solutions to problems of national and societal importance."
+The National Science Foundation wants proposals to support a new agency program "to harness the power of open-source development for the creation of new technology solutions to problems of national and societal importance."

 The program is called [Pathways to Enable Open-Source Ecosystems](https://beta.nsf.gov/funding/opportunities/pathways-enable-open-source-ecosystems-pose).